Teradata/stacki-wiki/wiki/Reference/cli/list/list-host.md

    Zero, one or more host names.
 If no host names are supplied, info about
 	all the known hosts is listed.

+### Parameters
+* `{hash=boolean}`

+   If 'yes', output "synced" or "outdated" which indicates if the host is "in sync"
+	with the box for the host (pallets and carts) and if the current installation file (profile) is the same as the installation file that was used when the host was last installed.
+	Default is 'no'.

 ### Examples